-After the war, I read an announcement about a job opening in a design bureau for radar experts.
+After my demobilization in 1950, I read an announcement about a job opening in a design bureau for radar experts.
 I was offered a job immediately and was assigned to the flight test laboratory.

 In the 1970s the bureau was turned into the corporation Phasotron-NIIR Scientific Research Radio Institute.
 The corporation still exists, and I'm still working there.